conortierney/mywork/README.md

 * It is suggested suggested to look at the newton method at estimating square roots*

-the program starts by defining a new function for square root `def sqrt():`
+The code defines a function called sqrt `def sqrt():` that calculates the square root of a positive number entered by the user.
+The function uses a *while* loop to prompt the user to enter a positive number and to ensure that the entered number is positive.
+When a positive number is entered, the function initializes a guess for the square root and starts another *while* loop to calculate a better approximation for the square root using the Newton-Raphson method.
+The loop continues until the difference between the new approximation and the previous approximation is less than *1e-9*, at which point the function returns the final approximation for the square root.
+Finally, the function is called and the resulting approximation is printed to the console.

-The program then eneters a while loop to prompt ans emsure the user enters a positive number.
+The program code is a simple implementation of the Newton-Raphson method for approximating the square root of a number.
-The while loop stops if the user enteres a positive number.
-The else statement is uses if the user enters anyhting other than a psoitve number.